Regulatory technology: Origin

 I have a dream.
 It is futuristic, but realistic.
 It involves a Star Trek chair and a bank of monitors.
 It would involve tracking the global flow of funds in close to real time (from a Star Trek chair using a bank of monitors), in much the same way as happens with global weather systems and global internet traffic.
 Its centerpiece would be a global map of financial flows, charting spill-overs and correlations.

+Development

+RegTech for financial services spans several domains, including compliance of banks, investment advisers, and broker-dealers.
+RegTech applications for these entities include but are not limited to regulatory reporting, supervisory compliance (sometimes referred to as SupTech as a subset), risk management, and transaction monitoring.
+These technologies are designed to help companies meet requirements under frameworks such as Know Your Customer (KYC), Anti-Money Laundering (AML), Markets in Financial Instruments Directive (MiFID II), and Dodd-Frank Act provisions.
+RegTech platforms in finance typically combine data analytics, machine learning, and automated reporting systems to reduce compliance costs while improving accuracy and timeliness of regulatory obligations.

+The cost of regulatory obligations has increased dramatically, with 87% of banking CEOs in one survey considering these costs a source of disruption.
+This provides a strong economic incentive for more efficient reporting and compliance systems to better control risks and reduce compliance costs.
+Furthermore, the massive increases in the volume and types of data that must be reported to regulatory authorities represent a major opportunity to automate compliance and monitoring processes.
+The application of technology to regulation and compliance was viewed as potentially increasing incumbents' efficiency and the economies of scope and scale.

-On the private sector side, two pressure points have facilitated the development of RegTech.
+Two pressure points have facilitated the development of RegTech.
 On the expense side, post-crisis fines have exceeded US$200 billion, and the ongoing cost of regulation and compliance has become a primary concern industry-wide.
 On the revenue side, competition from FinTech companies is expected to put US$4.7 trillion of revenues at risk.
 These expense and revenue factors are driving the development of RegTech.

 As with FinTech, the 2008 GFC represented a turning point in the development of RegTech.
-However, the factors underlying, and the beneficiaries of, RegTech are quite different.
+However, the factors underlying and the beneficiaries of RegTech are quite different.
 FinTech growth has been led by start-ups (now increasingly partnering with, or being acquired by, banks and other traditional financial institutions), whilst RegTech developments to date are primarily a response to the huge costs of complying with new institutional demands by regulators and policy-makers.

-For the financial services industry, the cost of regulatory obligations has dramatically increased, such that 87% of banking CEOs in one survey consider these costs as a source of disruption.
-This provides a strong economic incentive for more efficient reporting and compliance systems to better control risks and reduce compliance costs.
-Furthermore, the massive increases in the volume and types of data that have to be reported to regulatory authorities represent a major opportunity for the automation of compliance and monitoring processes.
-For the financial services industry, the application of technology to regulation and compliance has the scope to massively increase efficiency and achieve better outcomes.